 The application must be submitted to the Faculty of Science by e-mail as a pdf document to the address email@example.com.

-Copies of certificates attesting to the applicant’s skills in the Finnish and Swedish languages must accompany the application.
+Copies of certificates attesting to the applicant’s skills in the Finnish and Swedish languages must accompany the application if the applicant is not employeed at HU.
 The required language skills are typically incorporated into the applicant’s studies and are indicated in the degree diploma.
 Official certificates of language proficiency are also considered proof of language skills.
+However, non-Finnish citizens or non-native Finnish citizens are not required to have the skills in Finnish or Swedish.
 If an applicant from outside Finland is not an employee at the University of Helsinki, he or she must also present copies of his/her passport and doctoral diploma, certified by two people.

-After receiving statements from the assessors and the Committee for the Assessment of Teaching Skills, the Faculty Council will decide in the second meeting whether the applicant meets the requirements for the title of docent and whether a proposal of appointment will be made to the Chancellor.
+After receiving statements from the assessors and the Committee for the Assessment of Teaching Skills, the Faculty Council will decide whether the applicant meets the requirements for the title of docent and whether a proposal of appointment will be made to the Chancellor.